ganrad/aks-aspnet-sqldb-rest/README.md

    - Login to the Linux VM via a terminal session and switch to the directory containing the GitHub repository for Claims API (`~/git-repos/aks-aspnet-sqldb-rest`).
    - Use a text editor (*Vi or Nano*) to modify the business logic of one of the microservice's API method's.
 You can also update this method in your forked GitHub repository using a web browser.

-     **Hint:** Update the Claims API Controller `aks-aspnet-sqldb-rest/Controllers/ClaimsController.cs` method `checkHealth` to return an additional attribute in the JSON response.
+     **Hint:** Update the `checkHealth` method in Claims API Controller `aks-aspnet-sqldb-rest/Controllers/ClaimsController.cs` to return an additional attribute in the JSON response.

 4. Trigger/Run *Build* and *Release* pipelines in Azure DevOps Services